 Same- or next-day swap

-We haul a full container to your staging pad and drop an empty in one trip, keeping the crew loading all day.
+We haul a full container and drop an empty one on the same pad to keep crews productive.

 Step 3